djemar/se2-2021-04-SPG/README.md

   - Table `USER` - it contains id, name, surname, email, password, Type, balance, address, phone, country, city, zip code and company name for a farmer.
   - Table `PRODUCT` - it contains id, name, description, category, farmer's id, price, availability,unit of measure, path for images, start date and end date
   - Table `ORDERS` - it contains id, product's id, user's id, date, quantity and status.

+  ### Triggers
+  - `update_availability`
+    - This trigger is used to update the availability value on products.

+      CREATE TRIGGER update_availability

+      AFTER INSERT ON ORDERS
+      FOR EACH ROW

+      BEGIN

+      UPDATE PRODUCT SET availability = availability - new.quantity

+      WHERE product_id = new.ref_product;

+      END
+  - `cancellation_update_availability`
+    - This trigger is used to restore the availability value on products after a pending cancellation order is deleted.

+      CREATE TRIGGER cancellation_update_availability

+      AFTER DELETE ON ORDERS
+      FOR EACH ROW

+      WHEN OLD.status = 'pending_cancellation'

+      BEGIN

+      UPDATE PRODUCT

+      SET availability = availability + OLD.quantity

+      WHERE product_id = OLD.ref_product;
+      END

+  ## Workflow orders
+    - At Monday 9 AM, the orders for each users are checked and eventually put on pending cancellation.
+    - At Monday 9 PM, all the orders still in pending cancellation are deleted.
   ## Built with
   - [React](https://github.com/facebook/react)
   - [React-Bootstrap](https://react-bootstrap.github.io/)